ipasimulator/ipasim/doc/english.md

 That means that the handler is aware about the meanings of the functions' parameters.
 If they are pointers to memory, they might need to be translated (if there is that one more indirection layer discussed above).
 If they are callbacks (or structures containing callbacks or whatever), they need to be replaced by special handlers that will start emulator when called.

+This semantical handling is based on an external map (a database file) of symbol names and structured data about them (mainly their signatures).
+This map is built from the bridge's `.hpp` files at compile-time.